The Cost of Not Having Control Modules

 The last piece of the puzzle that pays great dividends is having a support agreement with the developer of a device driver or control module.
 For a percentage of the development cost, an annual support agreement provides the peace of mind in knowing that the investment is being protected.
 The agreement provides increased value to clients giving them priority support to answer questions, assistance for programmers, as well as updates, or fixes, to potential issues during usage.
 It can also offer a quick and easy pathway for upgrades that include additional features.
 These support agreements, in a sense, are like buying insurance for your products.

-As manufacturers invest more in developing robust, fully-featured products that are supported by a complex API, the control system world will continue to move toward “no programming required” solutions, thereby reducing the reliance on programming expertise.
-Device drivers and control modules are key elements that will ultimately bridge the gap between the divergent paths that will surface in the future.
+While manufacturers invest more in developing robust, fully-featured products that are supported by a complex API, the control system world moves further toward configurable or “no programming required” solutions thereby reducing the reliance on control programming expertise.
+Device drivers and control modules are the key elements to bridge the gap between the divergent paths of technologically advanced products and easy to do control solutions.